meredithbartel/IT1025/README.md

 png- it is illustrations,line art, photos with high contrast, and aplication screenshots. gif- imagage with gradiants and photos.
 #### File Compression
+File compression is a way to organize A bunch of data and one directory that compresses it to save space.
+This is especially helpful when you want to send a compressed file so that it can download faster.

 #### Artificial Intelligence

 ### Career Exploration